Ciclosporin is used on its own or together with other medicines to prevent organ rejection in heart, kidney, and liver transplants.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- Routine tests (e.g. liver and kidney function, cholesterol, sugar, and electrolyte levels) may be done while you are being treated with Ciclosporin.
+- Routine tests (e.g. liver and kidney function, cholesterol, sugar, and electrolyte levels) may be done while you are being treated with this medicine.

 - Your blood pressure may rise to unsafe levels without you noticing it.
 Monitor your blood pressure during treatment.